Week 12 NFL Story Lines to Watch

 Week 12 action is officially underway after Thursday Night Football’s battle between the Pittsburgh Steelers and the Cleveland Browns.

-This week brings an incredibly important showdown between the Packers and the 49ers, as San Francisco visits Green Bay.
-On Monday Night, the Baltimore Ravens and the Los Angeles Chargers cap Week 12’s slate, as Lamar Jackson attempts to humble the NFL’s best defense in the Los Angeles Chargers, who lead the league with 14.5 points allowed per game.
+This week brings an incredibly important showdown between the Green Bay Packers and the San Francisco 49ers at Lambeau Field.
+On Monday night, the Baltimore Ravens and the Los Angeles Chargers cap Week 12’s slate, as Lamar Jackson attempts to humble the NFL’s best defense in the Los Angeles Chargers, who lead the league with 14.5 points allowed per game.

 Arizona Cardinals